Norah Flatley

-Norah Irene Flatley (born March 10, 2000, in San Diego, California) is an American artistic gymnast.
+Norah Irene Flatley (born March 10, 2000, in San Diego, California) is an American former artistic gymnast.
 She is the 2014 Pacific Rim junior balance beam champion.
-She previously competed for the UCLA Bruins and is currently competing for the Arkansas Razorbacks.
+She previously competed for the UCLA Bruins and also competed for the Arkansas Razorbacks.

 Early life

 Norah Flatley was born on March 10, 2000, in San Diego to Terrence Flatley and Ann McKenzie.
 She is the youngest of four children.

 One of Flatley's sisters, Anna, was a competitive gymnast, and at the age of four Flatley wanted to join her.
 She enrolled in gymnastics classes at Salto Gymnastics in Wisconsin.
 Naturally gifted, Flatley made both the 2007 and 2009 National TOPs teams.
 In 2010, Flatley was both Level 8 State (WI) and Regional (4) champion for her age category.
 In the summer of 2010 her family relocated to Cumming, Iowa, in order for her to train under the tutelage of Liang Chow, the former coach of 2008 Olympic balance beam champion Shawn Johnson.
 A year later, in 2011, she was crowned Level 9 Regional Champion.
 At her first Level 9 Western Championships – at the age of eleven, Flatley was crowned the individual champion in the all-around, on beam and floor.